Hell in a Cell (2013): Preliminary matches

-The actual pay-per-view opened with Cody Rhodes and Goldust defending the WWE Tag Team Championships in a Triple Threat tag team match against The Usos and The Shield's Seth Rollins and Roman Reigns.
+The actual pay-per-view opened with Cody Rhodes and Goldust defending the WWE Tag Team Championship in a triple threat tag team match against The Usos (Jey Uso and Jimmy Uso) and The Shield (Seth Rollins and Roman Reigns).
 Rhodes pinned Rollins after executing the Cross Rhodes to retain the titles.

 The Miz entered the ring, addressing The Wyatt Family.
 Miz challenged Bray Wyatt, leading to Luke Harper and Erick Rowan attacking Miz.
 Kane returned, attacking Rowan and Harper.
 After the two retreated, Kane Chokeslammed Miz.

 Next, The Great Khali and Natalya faced Fandango and Summer Rae in a mixed tag team match.
 Rae pinned Natalya with a roll up to win the match.

 After that, Dean Ambrose defended the WWE United States Championship against Big E Langston.
 In the end, Big E performed a Spear on Ambrose, who was standing on the apron.
 Big E re-entered the ring but Ambrose was intentionally counted out, meaning he retained the title.
 After the match, Big E performed the Big Ending on Ambrose.

 In the fourth match, CM Punk faced Paul Heyman and Ryback in a Handicap Hell in a Cell match.
 Before the match, Heyman entered on a scissors lift and was dropped on top of the cell.
 The match ended when Punk performed a Diving Elbow Drop on Ryback through a table, hit Ryback with a kendo stick and executed a GTS on Ryback to win the match.
 After the match, Punk climbed the cell, hit Heyman with a kendo stick and executed a GTS on Heyman.

 Next, Los Matadores faced The Real Americans (Jack Swagger and Antonio Cesaro).
 Los Matadores pinned Swagger to win the match.

 After that, Alberto Del Rio faced John Cena, who returned after an arm injury, for the World Heavyweight Championship.
 Del Rio targeted Cena's arm.
 Cena attempted an Attitude Adjustment but Del Rio countered into a Backstabber on Cena for a near-fall.
 Del Rio performed a Step Up Enziguri on Cena, who was on the top rope, for a near-fall.
 Cena attempted an Attitude Adjustment on Del Rio but Del Rio countered into a Tilt-A-Whirl Backbreaker on Cena for a near-fall.
 In the end, Del Rio applied the Cross Armbreaker on Cena but Cena performed a Powerbomb on Del Rio to break the hold.
 Cena pinned Del Rio after an Attitude Adjustment to win the title.

 In the seventh match, AJ Lee defended the WWE Divas Championship against Brie Bella.
 AJ forced Brie to submit to the Black Widow to retain the title.